jhpyle/docassemble/_docs/config.md

 {% include side-by-side.html demo="list-interview" %}

+## <a name="auto resume interview"></a>Automatically resuming or starting an interview

+The "My Interviews" page at `/interviews` normally displays a list of the user's interview sessions.
+By default, users are directed to `/interviews` when they log in.

+If your server only offers a single interview, for example, `docassemble.eviction:data/questions/defend.yml`, you might not want your users to look at a list of sessions; you might simply want them to resume their existing session, if they have one, or start a new session in that interview.

+To accomplish this, you can set the following:

+{% highlight yaml %}
+auto resume interview: docassemble.eviction:data/questions/defend.yml
+{% endhighlight %}

+When this is set, then whenever a user logs in, the user will be redirected to their first interview session involving the `docassemble.eviction:data/questions/defend.yml` interview.
+Or, if they have no such session, a new session will

+If you set an `auto resume interview`, you may wish to set [`show interviews link`] to `False` if the "My Interviews" menu is not useful on your server.

 ## <a name="global css"></a><a name="global javascript"></a><a name="raw global css"></a><a name="raw global javascript"></a>CSS and Javascript customization

 You can use the [`javascript` features setting] and the